CoveredInChocolate/WarGame_CppNdCapstone/README.md

 ## Resources Used

-Here are a few tutorials for using SDL2 in C++ which I think I will use a bit.
+Here are a few tutorials for using SDL2 in C++ which I used a bit in addition to many lookups on StackExchange and similar sites.

 * https://gigi.nullneuron.net/gigilabs/writing/sdl2-tutorials/
 * https://lazyfoo.net/tutorials/SDL/